-- a.
-Upon enrollment
+- Upon enrollment

-- b.
-Upon re-enrollment
+- Upon re-enrollment

-- c.
-At randomly chosen time(s)
+- At randomly chosen time(s)

-- d.
-Any Student "For Cause"
+- Any Student "For Cause"

-IF A STUDENT REFUSES OR FAILS TO BE TESTED AT THE REQUIRED OR "FOR CAUSE" TIMES AS REQUESTED, OR, IF A STUDENT ATTEMPTS TO TAMPER WITH ANY PART OF THE TESTING PROCESS, HE/SHE WILL BE DISMISSED FROM THE SCHOOL OF HEALTH PROFESSIONS.
+IF A STUDENT REFUSES OR FAILS TO BE TESTED AT THE REQUIRED OR "FOR CAUSE" TIMES AS REQUESTED, OR, IF A STUDENT ATTEMPTS TO TAMPER WITH ANY PART OF THE TESTING

 Post-Accident Drug Test - Work related accidents involving students MUST be reported immediately to the Clinical Instructor and the Program Director.
 Students involved in a work related "accident" must not be allowed to leave the facility and will be required to undergo an immediate drug screening.
-Students involved in such accidents that leave without permission of a Faculty Member or Program Director will be disciplined and may be terminated from the school.
+Students involved in such accidents that leave without permission of a Faculty Member or Program Director will be disciplined and may be terminated from the program.

 Upon report of an accident during clinical hours, the Program Director shall review the circumstances of the work related "accident" and will immediately schedule the student for a mandatory drug screening.
-Typically an "accident" is any event, incident, or judgment resulting in:
+Typically, an "accident" is any event, incident, or judgment resulting in:

-a.
-Bodily injury (including a needle stick and a blood splash) to the student that requires medical attention other than simple First Aid/one time treatment for minor scrapes, scratches, cuts, burns, splinters, etc.

-b.
-Bodily injury of any kind to another person.

-c.
-Death to any person.

-d.
-Damage to any property.
+- Bodily injury (including a needle stick and a blood splash) to the student that requires medical attention other than simple First Aid/one time treatment for minor scrapes, scratches, cuts, burns, splinters, etc. - Bodily injury of any kind to another person. - Death to any person. - Damage to any property.

 Students who are required to undergo a post-accident drug screening, based on the above criteria, will be suspended from clinical rotations pending the results of such test.
-If the results are positive for an illegal substance the student will immediately be dismissed from the school.
-If the student tests positive for a prescribed drug in excess of the prescribed amount, the student may be disciplined, up to and including termination retroactive to the date of the accident.
+If the results are positive for an illegal substance the student will immediately be dismissed from the program.
+If the student tests positive for a prescribed drug more than the prescribed amount, the student may be disciplined, up to and including termination retroactive to the date of the accident.
 A refusal to undergo the test will be grounds for dismissal.
-The test should be administered as soon as practical following the work related incident and prior to the student leaving the work location.
+The test should be administered as soon as practical following the work-related incident and prior to the student leaving the work location.